w3c/secure-payment-confirmation/ux-guidelines.md

 The payment entity logos are expected to be displayed prominently within the SPC transaction confirmation UX, but should not significantly overshadow the other information shown.
-Implementors are able to support any number of logos passed within `paymentEntityLogos`, and may ignore 'extra' logos beyond what they support displaying, but it is recommended that they support up to two logos being shown.
+Implementors are able to support any number of logos passed within `paymentEntityLogos`, and may ignore extra logos beyond what they support displaying, but it is recommended that they support up to two logos being shown.